-Once the leadership structure is in place, it is time to secure some initial large gifts during the Advanced Gift Phase of a campaign.
-It’s important to have at least half (if not more) of your fundraising goal reached before the campaign goes public.
+Once the leadership structure is in place, it is time to begin the Silent Phase of a campaign.
+Before the campaign goes public, it’s important to have at least half (if not more) of your fundraising goal reached.

-The Community Gift Phase of the campaign is launched with fanfare and excitement.
+The Public Phase of the campaign is launched on Announcement Weekend.
 All members are informed and invited to participate in the campaign with a financial pledge of support.